 Fashion is all about feeling beautiful, expressing your style, and getting creative.
-The good news is you don’t have to break the bank to look fantastic and embrace the latest trends.
+The good news is you don’t have to break the bank to look fantastic and embrace the latest trends, if you need help turning this in to your business, consider the idea of an expert like Anndy Defrancesco to help you.
 For a few ideas to get you started, check out these four thrifty fashionista tips! 🙂

 1. Embrace Vintage

 One of the simplest ways to save money on clothing is to embrace a vintage style and start shopping in vintage stores.
 Whether you’re looking for a 50’s style tea dress or a 70’s tweed jacket, vintage stores have plenty of unique garments.
 Also, check out the ‘Object Limited’ app.
 Vogue recently dubbed it the ‘ultimate vintage clothes app.’

 Fast-fashion is on the rise, and this trend is comprising sustainable fashion initiatives.
 Cheaper items may seem desirable; however, these items are often low-quality.
 Instead of shopping for cheap items that always need to be replaced, go for more expensive and high-quality dresses from online prom dress boutiques that are long-lasting.
 When you go to a womens clothing boutique, choose quality fashion that you can wear time and time again, and you’ll actually save money in the long run.
 Learn how to make your fashion biz grow faster online.